Athi River (town): History

-Athiriver also known as Mavoko was carved off the Nairobi County Council in 1963, when the latter was disbanded.
+Athi River, also known as Mavoko, was carved off the Nairobi County Council in 1963, when the latter was disbanded.
 Mavoko municipality has six wards (Athi River West, Katani, Kinanie/Mathani, Makadara, Muthwani and Sophia).
 All these wards belong to Mavoko constituency, which has a total of ten wards.
 The remaining four wards are within Masaku County Council.

 Industry

 The town is relatively industrialised for Kenya.
-There are six cement factories located within the town: Bamburi Cement, Mombasa Cement, East Africa Portland Cement Company, Savannah Cement, National Cement and Athi River Mining.
+There are six cement factories located within the town: Bamburi Cement, Mombasa Cement, East Africa Portland Cement Company, Savannah Cement, National Cement, Kenya Meat Commission and Athi River Mining.

 The town is home to a chewing gum factory owned by the Wrigley Company.

 There are also other notable companies within the town's outskirts such as Doshi Steel, Mabati Rolling Mills, Seed Co., Kapa Oil Refineries and Devki Steel.

 Business

 Athi River is ambient with sprouting businesses.
-Some of the most notable businesses include the Coloho Mall, Crystal Rivers Safaricom Mall, Trailink Logistics and the Wattle Blossom Retreat Centre.
+Some of the most notable businesses include the Coloho Mall, Crystal Rivers Safaricom Mall, Trailink Logistics, and the Wattle Blossom Retreat Centre.
 Some of the factors influencing the rapid growth of businesses in the area include the increased real estate development in the region and the proximity to Nairobi City and mining companies.

 Education

 The Daystar University has a campus in the town.
+Meat Training Institute is also located in the town.